• Aughney

 Born June 26, 1855 in Greenwich, England, Richard was the 2nd oldest child of Richard and Rachel Pennell.
 Richard immigrated on the S. S. Niger with his family from Liverpool to Quebec City May 11, 1871.
 He married Margaret "Mag" McLaren in 1879.
 According to the 1891 Census, Richard Jr. lived at the property next… Read more: Pennell: Richard “Dick” William Job

-• Pennell: Richard Pennell (& Rachel Crew)
+• Pennell: Richard & Rachel Crew

 • Pennell: Susan and Rachel